Cognition and Learning

 At Bengeworth we support pupils with their learning and want pupils to achieve well.
 To do this we differentiate work within the classroom, have a daily class read and offer intervention classes and groups.
 Additionally, we have processes within the school that allow us to track whether a pupil may have a specific learning difficulty (e.g. dyslexia pathway).

-The pupils needs can be met in the classroom through every day high quality teaching which can include considerations of the classroom environments.
-Important aspects that our teachers will consider are the seating plan, ensuring that all resources are accessible.
+High Quality Teaching: the pupils needs can be met in the classroom through every day high quality teaching which can include considerations of the classroom environments.

 Targeted/ Individualised Support: